theupdateframework/taps/tap15.md

 # Specification

-This TAP adds the following extension to delegations:
+This TAP extends delegations by adding a `succinct_roles` field that includes the following:

 ```
-("succinct_hash_delegations" : {
+"succinct_roles" : {
-  "delegation_hash_prefix_len" : BIT_LENGTH,
+       "keyids" : [ KEYID, ... ] ,
-  "bin_name_prefix" : NAME_PREFIX
+       "threshold" : THRESHOLD,
-})
+       "prefix_bit_length": BIT_LENGTH,
+       "name_prefix": NAME_PREFIX,
+   }

 ```

 Where 2^BIT_LENGTH is the number of bins.
 BIT_LENGTH must be an integer between 1 and 32 (inclusive).

+KEYID and THRESHOLD have the same definitions as in previous delegations.

-When a delegation contains this field, it represents delegations to 2^BIT_LENGTH bins that use the keyid, threshold, path, and termination status from this delegation.
+When a delegation contains this field, it represents delegations to 2^BIT_LENGTH bins that use the included keyids and threshold.
+All succinct hashed bin delegations will be terminating.
 The path_hash_prefixes and name for each bin will be determined using the BIT_LENGTH and NAME_PREFIX.

 As in the current use of hashed bin delegations, target files will be